a-r-d/a-r-d.github.io/_posts/2022-09-21-building-an-engineering-org-one-year-in.markdown

 Code reviews block the merging of code and flow of work.
 They should be done to ensure code quality but they need to be limited in scope due to how much they impede velocity, so put simply: minimize the stuff that can be argued about by having it decided before hand.

-I'm still evolving my thinking on this but I have internal debates all the time about pair programming Vs independent work + strict code reviews.
-You need a 2nd set of eyes on the code to ensure quality but you want it to be as efficient as possible.
-I'm still of an opinion that pair programming 100% of the time is an gross misuse of resources.
-But it's certainly not just 20% of the time...
+I'm still evolving my thinking on this but I have internal debates all the time about _pair programming_ Vs _independent work + strict code reviews_.
+You need a second set of eyes on the code to ensure quality but you want it to be as efficient as possible.
+I'm still of an opinion that pair programming 100% of the time is a gross misuse of resources.
+But it's certainly not a waste just 20% of the time...

 ## In summary

 As a leader you are responsible for creating the culture and organization in which your teams of engineers will swim every day.
-It's hard to create structure, expectations, clarity and consistency.
+It's hard to create structure, expectations, clarity, and consistency.
 You are by definition brining order to chaos and chaotic elements will creep in and continually need to be fought back against.
 You are fighting entropy and it's not easy.

 But expecting everyone to completely self-direct (especially in a new organization) is a fools errand.
 The only time this works is if you have personal relationships which each member and there is an existing loyalty and set of expectations.
-Building a hierarchy from scratch is whole lot harder.
-It's probably why a lot of startups that just seem to organically work have a "bro culture" because the founders just hired all their friends and there were already working relationships and expectations.
+Building a new hierarchy from scratch is whole lot harder.